vvaks0/CreditCardTransactionMonitor/README.md

 ./install.sh

-From Ambari
+From Ambari:

  - Increase Yarn memory per container to 5GB (This is important as the default setting of 2GB is not enough to support the application servers on Yarn)

 - Install Nifi using Add Service button
 Reboot Sandbox

 Configure Virtual Box Port Forward

 8082 – HDF_HTTP_Ingest

 8090 - MapUI

 8091 - Cometd

 9090 – HDF_Studio

 From Ambari Admin

  - start Nifi, Hbase, Kafka, Storm

 From the NiFi Studio interface (http://sandbox.hortonworks.com:9090/nifi), Import CreditFraudDetectionFlow.xml as a template into Nifi (The template is packaged as part of the .zip)

 Make sure to start all of the processors, should just need to hit the green start button as all of the processors will be selected after import

 Make sure that docker is running: service docker status.
 If not, start it: service docker start